We ask you, humbly, to help us.

 treats in order to kill or injure children.
 This is one of the most tenacious of Christian urban

 folk tales.
 Many cases of such poisonings have been reported by the media;

-Jack Chick publishes a series of cartoon tracts.
-8 Most have salvation as their theme; three deal with Halloween:
+Jack Chick published a series of cartoon tracts.
+8 Most have salvation as their theme.
+Three deal with Halloween and contain much misinformation:

 ||"The Trick" describes how a group of Satanists

 (interchangeably called Witches

 in the tract), need to "prepare more children to worship and serve our father"

 (Satan).
 This involves placing razor blades, crushed glass, pins etc. in candy given out at Halloween.
 Poisons and drugs will be used to create "total